Lalo Guerrero: Children's music

 He also wrote children's songs presented via his "Las Ardillitas," or "Three Little Squirrels", with his voice sped up.
 Ross Bagdasarian, Sr., creator of Alvin and the Chipmunks, threatened lawsuit over alleged similarities between the Chipmunks and Las Ardillitas, until Guerrero provided evidence that he had conceived Las Ardillitas first.

 In 1995 he recorded a children's album Papa's Dream with Los Lobos.

 Collaborations

 In 2005, Guerrero was one of several Chicano musicians who collaborated with Ry Cooder on Cooder's Chávez Ravine album, for which he provided vocals on three songs ("Corrido de Boxeo", "Los Chucos Suaves", and "Barrio Viejo") which helped bring him, at the twilight of his life, to the attention of a wider Anglo audience.
 Guerrero recorded his last full CD on Break Records, a Los Angeles-based record label, this at age 83.
 This would become his last music CD.
 The recording is a collection of Guerrero's best "Zoot Suit" compositions of Latin swing "Pachuco" music.
-The music CD was produced by music producer Benjamin Esparza, one of Guerrero's trusted friends during his last years.
-The Musical CD contained new recordings of his 1940s "Pachuco" swing music which was used in the Broadway play and Universal Pictures movie "Zoot Suit".
-The play was written and directed by Luis Valdez.
-The album, Vamos A Bailar-Otra Vez, was produced by Esparza and Justo Almario of Break Records.

-Contributions to Mexican-American women’s rights

-Lalo Guerrero was able to amplify the voices of the Pachuca/o and Chicana/o Movements by playing songs which represented their culture; one of Mexican and American heritage.
-“In a career that spanned la Crisis of the 1930s, the Zoot Suit Riots of the 1940s, the Chicano Movement of the 1960s, Guerrero embodied the essential humanity of the barrios (Spanish speaking low income areas).
-He transformed what he saw and heard as a young man on la Calle Meyer (Meyer St.) into songs that touched millions of people.”
-Guerrero’s music directly aided the ability of Mexican-Americans, especially women, to publicly demonstrate the duality of their heritage and helped to bring their culture into mainstream America.